 Help with creating a budget

-Since money management is a rather broad goal, here’s one key skill your budget counseling sessions can help you develop: budgeting.
-You could learn about different budgeting methods, like the 30-30-30-10 budget or the cash envelope budget.
+Money management is a rather broad goal.
+One key skill your counseling sessions can help you develop is budgeting!
+You could learn about different budgeting methods, like the 30-30-30-10 budget or the cash envelope system.

 Budgeting is just knowing how much you have coming in and how you’ll spend or save it.
-You might do best with a strict plan for how every cent is used.
+You might do best with a strict plan for how every cent is used, as with the zero based budget.
 Or you may need a looser strategy that gives you just a few categories, like the 70-20-10 budget.

 Credit score monitoring

-Unfortunately, keeping tabs on your credit score is something too many of us neglect in our money journeys.
+Unfortunately, keeping tabs on your credit score and credit report is something too many of us neglect in our money journeys.
 We think that everything will be fine as long as we pay our bills.

-However, you need to monitor your credit score because it is so key in determining whether you can get financing.
+However, you need to monitor your credit score because it is so key in determining whether you can get financing from creditors.
 You could be unable to rent an apartment or buy a car at a decent interest rate if your credit score has dropped significantly.

-Consider talking to a budget counselor if you’re unsure of how to keep track of your credit scores.
-It’s actually pretty simple to check your credit score regularly, and a budget counseling expert can help you take steps to raise your score if it’s down.
+Consider talking to a counselor if you’re unsure of how to keep track of your credit scores.
+It’s actually pretty simple to check your credit score regularly through a free credit report.
+A budget counseling expert can help you take steps to raise your score if it’s down.

 Guidance in paying down debt

-Another important aspect of budget counseling is often learning how to attack your debt.
-A credit counseling organization is usually well-trained in how to help people out of debt.
+Another important aspect of budget counseling is often learning how to attack your debt and reduce it.
+A credit counseling organization and a certified credit counselor are usually well-trained in how to help people out of debt.

 Identity theft protection